ethz-coss/ethz-coss.github.io/_talks/Mario_Paolucci.md

 ---
-name: Agent-based social simulation- the dream and the reality
+name: Agent-Based Social Simulation- The Dream and the Reality
 speakers:
   - Mario Paolucci
 categories:
   - Presentation
 ---

-Agent-based social simulation: the dream and the reality
+Agent-Based Social Simulation- The Dream and the Reality